CacheGuard-OS

 Configuration Management

-A CacheGuard appliance is configured and administrated using online commands or the Web administration GUI.
-There are mainly two types of commands: commands with an immediate action and configuration commands.
-A CacheGuard configuration is represented by a set of configuration commands invoked with adequate arguments.
+A CacheGuard appliance is configured and administrated using online commands or the Web Administration GUI.
+There are primarily two types of commands: commands with an immediate effect and configuration commands.
+A CacheGuard configuration is represented by a set of configuration commands invoked with the appropriate arguments.

 Configuration commands can be invoked with or without arguments.
-Without any arguments, a configuration commands normally displays the related configuration to that command.
-Invoked with one or more arguments, a command normally modifies the configuration.
-For instance, the ip command invoked without any arguments, display all IP addresses associated to network interfaces while invoked with a network interface name, an IP address and a mask, it modifies the IP address associated to that network interface.
-For instance, the "ip external 192.168.22.254 255.255.255.0" command set the IP address associated to the "external" network interface to 192.168.22.254 255.255.255.0.
+Without any arguments, a configuration command normally displays the configuration information related to that command.
+When invoked with one or more arguments, the command usually modifies the configuration.
+For example, the ip command, when invoked without arguments, displays all IP addresses associated with network interfaces.
+When invoked with a network interface name, an IP address, and a subnet mask, it modifies the IP address associated with that interface.
+For instance, the "ip external 192.168.22.254 255.255.255.0" command sets the IP address associated with the "external" network interface to 192.168.22.254 255.255.255.0.

-Invoked without any arguments, the conf command allows you to display the list of all configuration commands and their associated arguments that form a configuration.
-With CacheGuard-OS, there is always a current (or running) configuration and a new configuration.
-The new configuration may be the same as or different than the current configuration.
-If a configuration command is invoked with arguments that modify the current configuration, the new and current configuration will differ.
-It is important to note that invoking configuration commands has no immediate impact on the running configuration.
+Invoked without any arguments, the conf command displays the list of all configuration commands and their associated arguments that form the configuration.
+In CacheGuard-OS, there is always a current (or running) configuration and a new configuration.
+The new configuration may be identical to or different from the current configuration.
+If a configuration command is invoked with arguments that modify the current configuration, the new and current configurations will differ.
+It is important to note that invoking configuration commands does not immediately affect the running configuration.

-To activate a new configuration, or in other words to replace the running configuration by a new configuration, the apply command should be invoked.
-You can use the conf diff command to compare the new configuration against the running configuration and display the difference between them.
+To activate a new configuration, or in other words to replace the running configuration with a new one, the apply command must be invoked.
+You can use the conf diff command to compare the new configuration with the running configuration and display their differences.

 Command Arguments

-- Boolean parameters (allowed values are on and off)
+- Boolean parameters (valid values are on and off)

-- List arguments like a list of static IP routes
+- List arguments (for example, a list of static IP routes)

-mode cache on command allows you to activate the Web caching.
-A list argument is manipulated using the following keyword arguments:
+mode cache on command activates Web caching.
+A list argument is managed using the following keyword arguments:

 - add: adds an element to the end of a list.

-- insert: inserts an element at before a given element in a list.
+- insert: inserts an element before a specified element in a list.

-- del: delete an element form a list.
+- del: deletes an element from a list.

 10.0.10.0 255.255.255.0 via the

-ip route raz removes all routes from the list of static routes.
+ip route raz command removes all routes from the list of static routes.

 Applying a Configuration

-With CacheGuard-OS, there is always a current (or running) configuration and a new configuration.
-To activate the new configuration the
+In CacheGuard-OS, there is always a current (or running) configuration and a new configuration.
+To activate the new configuration, the

-apply command should be invoked.
-The apply operation is a background job that can take from seconds to minutes according to the nature of the new configuration to apply and the performances of the machine on which CacheGuard-OS is running.
+apply command must be invoked.
+The apply operation is a background process that may take from a few seconds to several minutes, depending on the nature of the new configuration and the performance of the machine running CacheGuard-OS.
 The

-apply report command allows you to get the state execution report of the latest
+apply report command allows you to obtain an execution report of the most recent

 apply operation.
-If after having made a new configuration, you decide to abandon it, you can use the
+If, after making a new configuration, you decide to discard it, use the

 cancel command.
 The

 apply operation is running.
-To cancel a running
+To cancel an ongoing

 apply cancel command.

-The new configuration to apply is a set of commands that should form a consistent configuration.
-In other words, commands in a configuration should be compatible with each other.
-For instance you can’t activate (or apply) a configuration that specifies a static route via a gateway that is not in the broadcast domain of a connected network interface.
-The apply command is responsible of the integrity and consistency of configurations.
-If the new configuration to apply is inconsistent, the apply command reject that configuration and the apply operation would not start and instead, a list of integrity errors is displayed.
+The new configuration to be applied is a set of commands that must form a consistent configuration.
+In other words, commands in a configuration must be compatible with one another.
+For example, you cannot activate (or apply) a configuration that specifies a static route via a gateway that is not within the broadcast domain of a connected network interface.
+The apply command is responsible for ensuring the integrity and consistency of configurations.
+If the new configuration is inconsistent, the apply command rejects it, the apply operation does not start, and a list of integrity errors is displayed.

-The current or new configuration can be saved on a file server (FTP, TFTP...).
-Note that only trusted file servers are allowed to exchange files with a CacheGuard appliance.
-That's why it is necessary to trust a file server before being able to save a configuration on it.
+The current or new configuration can be saved on a file server (FTP, TFTP, etc.).
+Only trusted file servers are permitted to exchange files with a CacheGuard appliance.
+Therefore, it is necessary to trust a file server before saving a configuration on it.
 You must use the

 access command to add a file server to the list of trusted file servers.
-For instance, to trust the TFTP file server having the
+For example, to trust a TFTP file server with the IP address

 internal network interface, use the following commands: